Bike Insurance Quotes

 The more layers of security your bike has, the lower the chances of it being stolen.
 D-locks, ground anchors, alarms, disc locks, GPS trackers etc are all worth considering.

-Some insurers will give discounts for certain industry approved security measures, but even if the security you choose don’t result in cheaper bike insurance, avoiding a bike theft will not only save a lot of hassle, it could prevent excessive premium hikes in the future.
+Some bike insurers will give discounts for certain industry approved security measures, but even if the security you choose don’t result in cheaper bike insurance, avoiding a bike theft will not only save a lot of hassle, it could prevent excessive premium hikes in the future.

 Your insurer may ask for proof of installation, so remember to keep a record.